Browser Push Notifications

 Remember to define conditions to only target eligible customers.
-This can either be by choosing the correct consent group in the push node settings and/or by adding specific condition nodes.
+This can be done by choosing the correct consent group in the push node settings or adding specific condition nodes.

-The browser push notification settings can be accessed by clicking on the Settings tab on the top left of the editor window.
+You can access the browser push notification settings by clicking on the Settings tab on the top left of the editor window.
 In this tab, you can configure various things, such as the notification's "time to live" or link transformation, or choose a frequency policy and consent category.

 Using time to live (TTL), you can set an expiration time for the notification to prevent the delivery of the no-longer relevant ones.
-The push service will try to deliver the notification to the user for a set amount of time but will be dropped if the user remains offline for longer.
+The push service will try to deliver the notification to the user for a set amount of time but will be dropped if the user remains offline for a long.

-By default the notification's TTL will be set to 12 hours, however, you can change this in the Settings tab.
-The minimum time for TTL is zero which makes the browser push service give it a higher priority.
+By default the notification's TTL will be set to 12 hours.
+However, you can change this in the Settings tab.
+The minimum time for TTL is zero, which makes the browser push service give it a higher priority.
 The maximum time for TTL is four weeks.

-Display options consist of 2 optional checkboxes that modify how or for how long the notification gets displayed.
+Display options consist of 2 optional checkboxes that modify how or how long the notification is displayed.